-Note: The instructions below pertain to whatever is the most recently published version of v1.3.x.
-Please substitute 1.3.x with the version identifier of the published release that you are testing.
-In other words, replace '1.3.x' with '1.3.0' if you are testing the first release.
+Note: The instructions below pertain to whatever is the most recently published version of v1.4.x.
+Please substitute 1.4.x with the version identifier of the published release that you are testing, for example, replace '1.4.x' with '1.4.3'.

-Before completing the rest of the tutorial, it's important to get the v1.3.x version of the samples, you can do this by issuing:
+Before completing the rest of the tutorial, it's important to switch to the v1.4.x (for example, 1.4.3) version of the samples you are upgrading to.
+For v1.4.3, this would be: